 Moving your back office processes to the cloud is a big project so unless you are starting your firm from scratch, tackle one area at a time.
 Our most successful customers do this by developing a schedule for adopting certain technologies over time.
 This way they make measurable progress and don’t get overwhelmed or left behind.
 If your firm is big enough, assign someone to the task of getting the cloud integrated into your firm.
 For that matter assign someone under 40.
 They are already more connected to the cloud and will see lots of opportunities to move forward.
 You can even highlight their efforts internally and externally.
-Who knows maybe they should be on CPA Practice Advisor’s 40 under 40 list next year.
-See a list of this year’s recipients on pages 30 & 31.
+Who knows maybe they should be on next year’s 40 under 40 list.

 Being able to talk passionately and from experience about the cloud will make all the difference to your customers.
 They will feel your energy and your guidance will exude more confidence.
 You wouldn’t go on an African safari without a guide who knew the way so don’t let your customers go into the cloud without your first hand knowledge.

 So don’t be like the cobbler.
 Experiment with the Cloud in your own back office and learn first hand the benefits that your customers can enjoy too.